 #54 – Fisherman

-There are seasonal jobs that need fishermen on deck for deep sea fishing expeditions.
+There are seasonal jobs that need fishermen on deck for deep-sea fishing expeditions.
 These pay surprisingly well.
-A childhood friend of mine was actually earning an insane amount of money as a fishermen off the coast of Australia.
-To land this type of jobs, you can check out websites like BLS to find postings.
-Also Indeed.com and FindaFishingBoat.com have some listings.
+A childhood friend of mine was actually earning a large amount of money as a fisherman off the coast of Australia.

 There are quite a few seasonal fishing jobs in Australia, China, Japan and Alaska.